On this page

 8.6 State protection

-8.6.1 As in all cases, in considering whether state protection is available to an individual with diverse SOGIE, decision-makers must focus on the personal circumstances of the claimant, in conjunction with a fact-based analysis of the operational adequacy and effectiveness of state protection in the country of reference.Note 62
+8.6.1 As in all cases, in considering whether state protection is available to a SOGIESC individual, members must focus on the personal circumstances of the claimant, in conjunction with a fact-based analysis of the operational adequacy and effectiveness of state protection in the country of reference.Footnote 66

-8.6.2 When examining the personal circumstances of a claimant, it is important to consider that individuals with diverse SOGIE may face differential protection or uneven access to state protection based on additional factors including their race, ethnicity, religion, faith or belief system, age, disability, health status, social class and education.
+8.6.2 When examining the personal circumstances of a claimant, it is important to consider that SOGIESC individuals may face differential protection or uneven access to state protection based on additional factors including their race, ethnicity, religion, faith or belief system, age, disability, health status, social class and education.

-8.6.3 Where individuals with diverse SOGIE do not disclose their SOGIE or report incidents of violence out of fear of further reprisal from the state or non-state actors, it may be unreasonable for an individual with diverse SOGIE to approach the state for protection.Note 63
+8.6.3 Where SOGIESC individuals do not disclose their SOGIESC or report incidents of violence out of fear of further reprisal from the state or non-state actors, it may be unreasonable for SOGIESC individuals to approach the state for protection.Footnote 67

-8.6.4 The existence of laws criminalizing non-conforming sexual orientations, sexual behaviours, or gender identities or expressions and the enforcement of these laws by the state may be evidence that state protection is inadequate.Note 64 Even if irregularly enforced, the criminalization of the existence or behaviours of individuals with diverse SOGIE may create a climate of impunity for perpetrators of violence and normalize acts of blackmail, sexual abuse, violence, and extortion by state and non-state actors.
+8.6.4 The existence of laws criminalizing non-conforming sexual orientations, sexual behaviours, gender identities or expressions, or sex characteristics and the enforcement of these laws by the state may be evidence that state protection is inadequate.Footnote 68 Even if irregularly enforced, the criminalization of the existence or behaviours of SOGIESC individuals may create a climate of impunity for perpetrators of violence and normalize acts of blackmail, sexual abuse, violence, and extortion by state and non-state actors.

-8.6.5 The decriminalization of same-sex relations or sexual or gender non-conforming behaviours, or the introduction of a new law, program or other government actionNote 65 designed to improve the situation of individuals with diverse SOGIE in a country, need to be carefully assessed to determine whether state protection is adequate at the operational level.
-In these cases, decision-makers need to examine the degree of actual implementation, the effectiveness, and the durability of these legislative or other improvements in light of how state actors and general society continue to treat individuals with diverse SOGIE.Note 66
+8.6.5 The decriminalization of same-sex relations or sexual or gender non-conforming behaviours, or the introduction of a new law, program or other government actionFootnote 69 designed to improve the situation of SOGIESC individuals in a country, need to be carefully assessed to determine whether state protection is adequate at the operational level.
+In these cases, members need to examine the degree of actual implementation, the effectiveness, and the durability of these legislative or other improvements in light of how state actors and general society continue to treat SOGIESC individuals.Footnote 70

-8.6.6 Evidence about the availability of state protection for individuals with diverse SOGIE in some countries can be scarce or non-existent.
-This scarcity may be due to the stigmatization of individuals with diverse SOGIE in a given country and a consequent under-reporting or fear of reporting abuses to authorities by individuals, all of which may indicate a lack of state protection.
-In such cases, decision-makers may wish to consider the circumstances in the country of reference that may have informed the absence of documentation on the availability of state protection for individuals with diverse SOGIE, including the lack of a free press, or the non-existence of non-governmental support organizations operating in the country.
+8.6.6 Evidence about the availability of state protection for SOGIESC individuals in some countries can be scarce or non-existent.
+This scarcity may be due to the stigmatization of SOGIESC individuals in a given country and a consequent under-reporting or fear of reporting abuses to authorities by individuals, all of which may indicate a lack of state protection.
+In such cases, members may wish to consider the circumstances in the country of reference that may have informed the absence of documentation on the availability of state protection for SOGIESC individuals, including the lack of a free press, or the non-existence of non-governmental support organizations operating in the country.

 8.7 Internal flight alternative (IFA)

-8.7.1 It is well-established in law that an IFA is not viable if an individual with diverse SOGIE must conceal their SOGIE in order to live in that location.Note 67
+8.7.1 It is well-established in law that an IFA is not viable if a SOGIESC individual must conceal their SOGIESC in order to live in that location.Footnote 71

-8.7.2 The following non-exhaustive factors may impact whether a proposed IFA is reasonable for an individual with diverse SOGIE in the particular circumstances of a case:
+8.7.2 The following non-exhaustive factors may impact whether a proposed IFA is reasonable for a SOGIESC individual in the particular circumstances of a case:

 - The ability to secure housing;

-- Access to medical treatment, including access to treatment for individuals with HIV,Note 69 as well as treatment related to the transition process for trans individuals, or medical treatment to delay puberty for minors who have not yet decided on transitioning;
+- Access to medical treatment, including access to treatment for individuals with HIV,Footnote 73 as well as treatment related to the transition process for trans individuals, or medical treatment to delay puberty for minors who have not yet decided on transitioning;

 - Equal access to social services; and

-- The existence of family or social support networks for those whose age, physical or mental health, or other intersectional factors indicate such a need.Note 70
+- The existence of family or social support networks for those whose age, physical or mental health, or other intersectional factors indicate such a need.Footnote 74

 9. Persons appearing in proceedings before the Immigration Division

-9.2 The LGBTIQ+ community, and organizations that support it, may be considered in evaluating the existence of strong ties to a community in Canada under Section 245(g) of the IRPR.
+9.2 The LGBTIQ2 community and organizations that support it may be considered in evaluating the existence of strong ties to a community in Canada under Section 245(g) of the IRPR.

-9.3 When the ID decides to order the release of an individual with diverse SOGIE following a detention review, the ID may consider any particular challenges raised related to the individual's SOGIE in setting terms and conditions of release.
+9.3 When the ID decides to order the release of a SOGIESC individual following a detention review, the ID may consider any particular challenges raised related to the individual's SOGIESC in setting terms and conditions of release.

 10. Persons appearing in proceedings before the Immigration Appeal Division

-10.1 Ascertaining the genuineness of a spousal or conjugal relationship in a sponsorship appeal may be difficult in situations where the sponsor, foreign national, or both identify as individuals with diverse SOGIE and are from a country that criminalizes, stigmatizes or does not recognize same-sex relationships.Note 71 The sponsor, foreign national, or both may not be able to display their relationship in public or disclose the relationship to their friends and family members.
+10.1 Ascertaining the genuineness of a spousal or conjugal relationship in a sponsorship appeal may be difficult in situations where the sponsor, foreign national, or both identify as SOGIESC individuals and are from a country that criminalizes, stigmatizes or does not recognize same-sex relationships.Footnote 75 The sponsor, foreign national, or both may not be able to display their relationship in public or disclose the relationship to their friends and family members.
 It can therefore be disproportionally difficult to corroborate the relationship with the indicators commonly used to evaluate a genuine spousal or conjugal relationship.
-These indicators include shared shelter, personal behaviours, social activities, economic support and the societal perception of the couple.Note 72
+These indicators include shared shelter, personal behaviours, social activities, economic support and the societal perception of the couple.Footnote 76

-10.2 Relationships involving individuals with diverse SOGIE may not evolve along the same trajectory as non-SOGIE relationships; therefore, preconceived notions about how partners should behave with one another, or with their friends and family, should be avoided when evaluating the genuineness of the relationship.
+10.2 Relationships involving SOGIESC individuals may not evolve along the same trajectory as non-SOGIESC relationships; therefore, preconceived notions about how partners should behave with one another, or with their friends and family, should be avoided when evaluating the genuineness of the relationship.
 For example, a person in a relationship with a trans or intersex partner may decide not to disclose the gender identity of the partner to friends and family.
-As set out under section 6, decision-makers are to avoid relying on stereotypes regarding individuals with diverse SOGIE or drawing comparisons with non-SOGIE individuals.
+As set out under section 6, members are to avoid relying on stereotypes regarding SOGIESC individuals or drawing comparisons with non-SOGIESC individuals.

-10.3 Individuals with diverse SOGIE may face unique circumstances that ought to be taken into consideration when assessing humanitarian and compassionate grounds in sponsorship appeals.
+10.3 SOGIESC individuals may face unique circumstances that ought to be taken into consideration when assessing humanitarian and compassionate grounds in sponsorship appeals.
 Generally, the IAD will measure the compassionate and humanitarian aspects of an individual's case in relation to the legal obstacles to admissibility.
-For example, an individual with diverse SOGIE who is sponsoring a parent may be fearful of visiting that parent if the country is intolerant of individuals with diverse SOGIE.
+For example, a SOGIESC individual who is sponsoring a parent may be fearful of visiting that parent if the country is intolerant of SOGIESC individuals.
 In such a case, it will be a particular hardship to the sponsor if the parents are inadmissible and the sponsor cannot visit them.
-Similarly, an individual with diverse SOGIE who is being sponsored may be living in isolation, and the emotional support and security that can be provided by the sponsor is an important factor to consider.
+Similarly, a SOGIESC individual who is being sponsored may be living in isolation, and the emotional support and security that can be provided by the sponsor is an important factor to consider.

-10.4 In exercising their ability to grant discretionary relief on humanitarian and compassionate grounds in a removal order appeal, decision-makers should take into account the particular hardship that an individual with diverse SOGIE might face if they are removed from Canada.Note 73 Indicators of hardship may include concealment to avoid harm, harassment, ostracism from the family and community, and discrimination in access to social services and employment opportunities.
+10.4 In exercising their ability to grant discretionary relief on humanitarian and compassionate grounds in a removal order appeal, members should take into account the particular hardship that a SOGIESC individual might face if they are removed from Canada.Footnote 77 Indicators of hardship may include concealment to avoid harm, harassment, ostracism from the family and community, and discrimination in access to social services and employment opportunities.
 Consideration should also be given to particular vulnerabilities due to intersectionality and mental health.
-Additionally, community ties, family support and establishment in Canada may be difficult to establish where the individual is isolated from their family and community or faces challenges by reason of their SOGIE.
-These considerations would apply as well in a Minister's appeal from an ID decision not to issue a removal order against an individual with diverse SOGIE.
+Additionally, community ties, family support and establishment in Canada may be difficult to establish where the individual is isolated from their family and community or faces challenges by reason of their SOGIESC.
+These considerations would apply as well in a Minister's appeal from an ID decision not to issue a removal order against a SOGIESC individual.

-10.5 In exercising their ability to grant discretionary relief on humanitarian and compassionate grounds in a residency obligation appeal, decision-makers should take into account the particular hardship that an appellant with diverse SOGIE might face in their country.
+10.5 In exercising their ability to grant discretionary relief on humanitarian and compassionate grounds in a residency obligation appeal, members should take into account the particular hardship that a SOGIESC individual might face in their country of reference.
 Indicators of hardship may include concealment to avoid harm, harassment, ostracism from the family and community, and discrimination in access to social services and employment opportunities.
 Consideration should also be given to particular vulnerabilities due to intersectionality and mental health.

-10.6 In exercising their discretion to consider humanitarian and compassionate grounds in a removal order appeal involving a misrepresentation pertaining to the identity of an individual with diverse SOGIE, decision-makers should also take into account the particular circumstances that gave rise to the misrepresentation, including conditions in the individual's country of reference such as the existence of laws permitting a change of gender at the time of the misrepresentation.Note 74
+10.6 In exercising their discretion to consider humanitarian and compassionate grounds in a removal order appeal involving a misrepresentation pertaining to the identity of a SOGIESC individual, members should also take into account the particular circumstances that gave rise to the misrepresentation, including conditions in the individual's country of reference such as the existence of laws permitting a change of gender at the time of the misrepresentation.Footnote 78

-10.7 In all appeals, the best interests of a child with diverse SOGIE, or who is the child of an appellant or applicant with diverse SOGIE, is a factor to consider.
+10.7 In all appeals, the best interests of a child who identifies or is perceived to be a SOGIESC individual, or who is the child of an appellant or applicant who is a SOGIESC individual, is a factor to consider.

 For more information, please contact: